shura71/floating/readme.md

 # Poplavok (Floating)

+iOS Angler’s Journal app.
 This RubyMotion project is open source under the MIT license (see *License* file).

 ## Getting it